open-edge-platform/edge-microvisor-toolkit-standalone-node/standalone-node/docs/user-guide/get-started-guide.md

 #### 1.2: Create the Standalone Installer

-- To create the standalone installation tar file with Non RT (NRT) image creating the files for preparing a bootable USB device, run the following command
+- To create a standalone installation tar file using a Non-RT (NRT) image and generate the necessary files for preparing a bootable USB device, run the following command

    ```bash
    sudo make build
    ```
-- To create the standalone installation tar file with Display Virtualization (DV) for preparing a bootable USB.
-  The below procedure will integrate the DV image instead of Non RT image creating the USB installer file, this will avoid manual steps to replace the nonRT with DV image.
+- To create a standalone installation tar file with Display Virtualization (DV) for bootable USB preparation, follow the procedure below.
+This process integrates the DV image directly instead of the Non-RT image, eliminating the need for manual steps to replace the Non-RT image with the DV image.

    ```bash
    sudo make build INSTALL_TYPE=DV